 Every investment group or SACCO is started with an agenda and a vision that the founders hope to achieve.
-This vision must be well communicated to new recruits along the way so that every new member fully understands the nature of a group they are joining.
-This is very important because one of the major cause of conflict is when a member realizes that the group is not helping him/her fulfill he goals that they hoped to meet by joining the group.
+This vision must be well communicated to new recruits along the way so that every new member fully understands the nature of the group they are joining.
+This is very important because one of the major causes of conflict is when a member realizes that the group is not helping him/her fulfill the goals that they hoped to meet by joining the group.

 That also tells us that people should not become members of investment groups primarily for their personal ambitions.
 While the group helps you achieve personal financial goals, remember also to consider that fellow members also have goals that they would like to achieve and that all of you have come together to help each other achieve that.

-Openness and proper communication are indispensable if conflict is to be kept at bay.
-Miscommunication is by far the greatest cause of misunderstanding between people in any social set up.
-What are the channels and strategies that have been put in place to ensure that every member of the group is well informed of the progress of the group?
+Openness and proper communication are indispensable if the conflict is to be kept at bay.
+Miscommunication is by far the greatest cause of misunderstanding between people in any social setup.
+What are the channels and strategies that have been put in place to ensure that every member of the group is well-informed of the progress of the group?
 Is every member given a platform to voice their opinions and views, and are those opinions respected and considered?
 If this does not happen, then slowly but surely the alienated members will start to push to be heard, and conflict will arise in the process.

 Always focus on those things that unite the group, those points of common interest, rather than the differences among members.
-Fostering group unity is a journey that begins but ever ends so long as the group is alive, and it only becomes more arduous as the membership grows.
-It is not just a duty of the leaders, or a section of the members, but it’s a responsibility of each one to work towards minimal conflict in the group.
+Fostering group unity is a journey that begins but never ends so long as the group is alive, and it only becomes more arduous as the membership grows.
+It is not just the duty of the leaders or a section of the members, but it’s the responsibility of each one to work towards minimal conflict in the group.

 Categorised in: Group Psychology